Oil prices rebound, fueled by hopes for OPEC+ supply cuts

 “If OPEC+ fails to deliver an emergency response to the coronavirus, crude prices could slump another 10%,” said Edward Moya, market analyst at OANDA, in an email to Reuters.

-Even if supply cuts are imposed, Moya warned, their impact could be outstripped by the virus.
+Even if supply cuts are imposed, Moya said, their impact could be outstripped by the virus.